upstandfm/website/README.md

 The build is minified and the filenames include the hashes.

+#### `npm run cy`

+Runs end-to-end tests locally using [Cypress](https://www.cypress.io/).

+Caveats:

+- The local dev server must be running (use `npm start`), before the end-to-end tests can run.
+- The [watch-and-reload plugin](https://github.com/bahmutov/cypress-watch-and-reload) is used to rerun tests on source code change.
+But according to [this issue](https://github.com/cypress-io/cypress/issues/456), this functionality will be native in the future.
+When that's the case, remove the plugin.

 ### Code formatting

 Code is automatically formatted on commit with [Prettier](https://prettier.io/).

+## Tests

+### Integration & end-to-end

+[Cypress](https://www.cypress.io) is used to run integration- & end-to-end tests, and records them.

+The recorded test runs can be viewed [here](https://dashboard.cypress.io/#/projects/t4cjnq/runs).
+The logs are public, but you need a Cypress account view them.. 🤣

+Test files can be found in `/cypress/integration`.

 ## CI/CD

 [CircleCI](https://circleci.com/gh/organizations/upstandfm) is used to:

 - Audit npm dependencies for security vulnerabilities.
+- Run integration/end-to-end tests (Cypress).
 - Build the website.
 - Deploy the website via [Netlify](https://app.netlify.com):
   - Preview the website when pushing a `branch`.
   - Release to prod when pushing to `master`.

+### Testing

+CircleCI requires a Cypress token to record tests and store screenshots.

+The token can be found in the [Cypress dashboard](https://dashboard.cypress.io/#/projects/t4cjnq/settings) under "Record Keys".
+It is configured in CircleCI as an [environment variable](https://circleci.com/gh/upstandfm/website/edit#env-vars) named `CYPRESS_RECORD_KEY`, and used in the `.circleci/config.yml` file.

 ### Netlify

-CircleCI requires a Netlify access token, site ID and publish directory to deploy the built files (Storybook + app).
-These are configured as [environment variables](https://circleci.com/gh/upstandfm/app/edit#env-vars):
+CircleCI requires a Netlify access token, site ID and publish directory to deploy the built files.
+These are configured as [environment variables](https://circleci.com/gh/upstandfm/website/edit#env-vars):

 #### Token